 Who says you have to quit your job to become a full time boondocker?
 COVID-19 showed us that many companies prefer to keep their employees at home, realizing an opportunity to reduce overhead costs.
 Many boondockers do online customer service, write documentation, and handle client accounts.
 Ask your employer if you can shift to remote work.

-- Provide In-Person Services
+- Offer Repair Services